tommyarmstrong/calendar-tool/src/calendar_install/CERTIFICATES_README.md

   - `truststore.pem` (PEM format)
 - **Distribution**:
   - **File Copy**: Stored in `certificates/` directory
+  - **AWS Truststore Copy**: Copied to AWS S3 truststore bucket and used for validating client.p12 in mTLS
+  - **Agent API Copy**: Copied to `calendar_agent_api/certificates/` directory for local development
 - **Usage**: Used by applications to verify certificate chains

 ### 5. **P12 Bundle (Client Authentication)**